Why Am I Getting Poorer Tool

 The Three Reasons People Get Poorer With Higher Incomes

-Lifestyle inflation (spending rises with income), real inflation (prices rise faster than wages), and fee creep (subscription and service costs compound annually) are the three forces that erode wealth even when income is growing.
+Lifestyle inflation (spending rises with income), real inflation (prices rise faster than wages), and fee creep (subscription and service costs compound annually) are the three forces that reduce wealth even when income is growing.

 The Gap Nobody Talks About

 Most people track their income.
 Far fewer track what that income actually buys.
-This is worth considering, because the gap between those two numbers is where the problem lives.
+This is worth noting, because the gap between those two numbers is where the problem lives.
 If your salary went up five percent but your grocery bill, energy costs, and rent rose by eight percent, you are quietly moving backwards.
 It does not feel dramatic.
 That is precisely what makes it so easy to miss.
 Many people find that putting actual numbers to this feeling is genuinely eye-opening.

 The Compounding Effect of Small Cost Increases

 One thing people often overlook is how small annual price rises stack up over time.
 A two percent increase here, a three percent renewal there — individually they seem harmless.
 Across three years and dozens of expenses, they can amount to a meaningful chunk of your monthly budget.
-It can help to look at the full picture in one place rather than expense by expense.
+It can help to Reviewing the full picture in one place rather than expense by expense.

 Quick example